deeps201/Bootstrap-Intro/README.md

           <div class="d-flex justify-content-end">...</div>
           <div class="d-flex justify-content-center">...</div>

   Note:Use justify-content utilities on flexbox containers to change the alignment of flex items on the main axis.

+ * ALIGN ITEMS

+          <div class="d-flex align-items-start">...</div>
+          <div class="d-flex align-items-end">...</div>
+          <div class="d-flex align-items-center">...</div>

+  Note:Use align-items utilities on flexbox containers to change the alignment of flex items on the cross axis.

+  ###### Use the .flex-fill class to divide them into widths equal to their content while taking up all available horizontal space.

+         *  .flex-fill
+         *  .flex-sm-fill
+         *  .flex-md-fill
+         *  .flex-lg-fill